solana-labs/solana/docs/src/validator/get-started/setup-a-validator.md

 ### Out of disk space

-Make sure your ledger is on drive with at least `1TB` of space
+Make sure your ledger is on drive with at least `1TB` of space.

 ### Validator not catching up

-This could be a networking/hardware issue, or you may just need to get the latest snapshot from someone
+This could be a networking/hardware issue, or you may need to get the latest snapshot from another validator node.